What the Neck Pain?

 Before, we list the symptoms, we should explain why you get symptoms.
 First, when you herniate a disc that means there has been soft tissue damage.
 That damage causes a response in the body that includes inflammation, muscle spasms and pain.
 Now that combination of symptoms you can tag to any type of soft tissue damage including; sprained ankles, black and blues, shoulder injuries, even cuts and bruises.
 I think everyone knows what happens when they stub their toes.
 That is your body’s response to injury and damage.
 It is your defense mechanism and you don’t have to think about doing it because it happens automatically.
 With herniated discs, though, it doesn’t stop there.
 The jelly (nucleus pulpous) creeps out of the disc and goes into the part of the spine that the spinal cord and spinal nerves go through.
 That’s where the real problems begin.
 Sometimes the herniation is large enough where the jelly pushes right onto the spinal cord or the spinal nerves that go through the area of the spine that the disc herniates from.
 When you “pinch” a nerve like that you get a whole other list of symptoms due to the injury to the nerve.
 These can include; pain, numbness and tingling, burning, weakness, loss of sensation, loss of muscle strength, loss of muscle mass (atrophy) and even paralysis.
 We all know what happened to Christopher Reeves when he injured his spinal cord and that is no good.

-At The Spine and Health Center of Montvale, we have had tremendous success helping patient’s with herniated discs.
+At The Spine and Health Center of Montvale and The Spine and Health Center of Jersey City, we have had tremendous success helping patients with herniated discs.
 We have a large population of our patient’s that have suffered herniated intervertebral discs in their cervical spines (necks) and lumbar spines (low backs).
 At our office we have combined the latest advances in physical medicine to help treat, not only the symptoms associated with herniations, but the discs themselves.
-From Chiropractic, Physical Therapy, Acupuncture and Massage to more technological modalities like Laser, Decompression, Active Therapeutic Movements (ATM’s), etc.
+We officer services ranging from Chiropractic, Physical Therapy, Massage to more technological modalities like Laser, Decompression, Active Therapeutic Movements (ATM’s), etc.

 I hope this will answer some of your questions about herniated discs.
-If there is anything more I can help you with, don’t hesitate to call me at The Spine and Health Center of Montvale.
-Our phone number is 201-746-6577 or email us at email@example.com.
+If there is anything more I can help you with, don’t hesitate to call The Spine and Health Center of Montvale.
+Our phone number is 201-746-6577or email us at email@example.com.